benvandw/benvandw/README.md

   <img src="/imgs/Lang/Java" alt="Java Logo" height="110" width="120" />
 </p>

+## OSINT Stack
+- Geolocation Tracking (Through OSM)
+- Social Media Account trees
+- Reverse search
+- Email, Phone and Password Compromisation indicators
+- Network and Inter-Network based info Analysis
+- Contact Tracing
+- Malware analysis

 ## Mission and Goal
 - I aim to implement and engineer technologies to combat CyberCrime Internationally, along with this, I have been personally investigating a CyberCrime Syndicate operating throughout the Asia-Pacific region that targets small businesses.
 I plan to use this research and goal in my Honours thesis where I aim to expose and take down the syndicate in collaboration with national law enforcement (not currently affiliated in any way), Feel free to [contact me](mailto:contact@greenbeanie.com) if you have any tips or would like to collaborate on this project.

+## Disclaimer
+- all OSINT or Cyber Security work I have ever done is with EXPLICIT consent from the individual and follows all legal and ethical guidelines set out by my home nation and international regulations, I do not endorse or support the use of these tools for malicious purposes and have never used any to "spy" on behalf of someone.
+The use of these tools is from personal interest and curiosity, and I do not share or distribute my methods.